DaveWhiteh/stock-it/TESTING.md

 <img src="static/images/readme/features-items-delete-desktop.jpg" width="750">
 </details>

 + When the user logs in they will be taken to there own dashboard.
 From here they can click on the All Items panel where they will be taken to the page which will list all of the users items.
 They also have the option to click on the location panel, then click on a location of choice.
 In the chosen location will then show only the items assigned to that specific location.
-Within the item page the user will have the 'add item' button which will take the user to the add location page.
+Within the item page the user will have the 'add item' button which will take the user to the add item page.
 This page will allow the user to input the Location, Item Name, Quantity, Minimum Quantity, Price, Purchase Date, Expiry Date and Note.

 + To edit the items the user will click on the three dots and within the dropdown, select edit.
 This will take the user to the edit item page, where the user can edit the input fields, Location, Item Name, Quantity, Minimum Quantity, Price, Purchase Date, Expiry Date and Note.
 These will be pre-populated with the current data that the user inputted when first adding the item.
 They can then submit the form.
-If they didn't want to edit they can cancel, which will not submit any changes and take them back to the location page instead.
+If they didn't want to edit they can cancel, which will not submit any changes and take them back to the item page instead.

 + Deleting the item is done in a similar way to editing, whereby the user will select delete from the dropdown instead.
 The delete item page will then instruct the user, asking them to confirm there deletion of the item.